 This article addresses some of the questions a man may want to ask before having a prostate biopsy.

-What happens during a prostate biopsy?
+What happens in a prostate biopsy?

 A doctor will use an ultrasound probe in order to see the prostate gland.